JobService/worker-batch/worker-batch-archetype/documentation/WorkerArchetypeUsage.md

 The generation of a new project from the Batch Worker Archetype will contain some basic functionality.

-It takes in a batch definition in the form of a JSON array and splits that into individual references to use in creating Document Worker Tasks.
+It takes in a batch definition in the form of a JSON array and splits that into sub batches and then individual strings to use in creating Document Worker Tasks.

 ### Creating a new Batch Worker from Batch Worker Archetype